yaydede/Bootcamp_book/docs/05-DataMan.md

 ## Filter

 Suppose we want to find the houses that are sold in Jan 2010.
 You can use the function `filter()` in the `dplyr` package, a member of the tidyverse package.
-We can use subsetting operations
+We can use subsetting operations.

 ```r